jeanwsr/mokit-doc-mdbook/src/chap4-6.md

 rwwfn.export_mat_into_txt(txtname='h2o_tdm.txt',n=24,mat=tdm,lower=False,label='transition density matrix')
 ```

-Attribute `istate`:
-The *i*-th excited state.
+Argument `istate`: the *i*-th excited state.
 For example, i=1 for the first excited state.

 The last python statement means exporting the transition density matrix into a plain text file, see the API below.